Blog » ON THE WAY TOWARDS COMMON-LAW? – NEW LAW REFORMING LITIGATION IN HUNGARY

-So far, the judge-made law has not been present officially in the Hungarian law system as the Fundamental law did not mention the decision of the high courts among the law sources, albeit lower courts tended to invoke Supreme Court (hereinafter called “Curia”) judgments in the reasoning of their decisions.
+Thus far, judge-made law has not been officially present in the Hungarian legal system as the Fundamental Law does not list high court decisions among the sources of law.(2) However, the lower courts tend to invoke Supreme Court judgments in the reasoning of their decisions.

-Nevertheless, according to the Fundamental Law, the main function of the Supreme Court was not to “make law” but rather to ensure the uniformity of the application of law.
-To achieve this objective, it was given by the legislature the following instruments:
+Nevertheless, according to the Fundamental Law, the main function of the Supreme Court is not to make the law, but to ensure that it is uniformly applied.
+To achieve this objective, the legislature allows the court to:

-- making uniformity decisions which are binding on courts;
+- make uniformity decisions which are binding on the courts;

-- establishing jurisprudence-analysing working groups, which analyse the final decisions and publish non-binding summary opinions under which uniformity procedure can be established or initiate legislation in front of the lawmaker;
+- establish jurisprudence-analysing working groups, which analyse the final decisions and publish non-binding summary opinions under which the uniformity procedure can be established or initiate legislation in front of the law maker; and

-In addition to fulfilling its legal obligation by publishing its final decisions in the Collection of Court Decision, the Curia published other guidelines without any authorization by law, which were also considered as “non-binding” guidelines.
+In addition to fulfilling its legal obligation by publishing its final decisions in the Collection of Court Decisions, the Supreme Court published non-binding guidelines without any legal authorisation.

 3. Theoretical and practical problems